Currency and Cost in Kalkan, Turkey

 The Turkish currency and what you can expect to pay

 The currency used is the 'Turkish Lira' written as; 1TL.
 Smaller change is known as "Kurus", pronounced 'Kuurush'.
 Turkish Lira notes start from 5TL and go up to 200TL.
-The exchange rate for Turkish Lira to the pound is currently favourable for UK visitors and 2014 rates averaged around 3.5 to the british pound.
+The exchange rate for Turkish Lira to the pound is currently highly favourable for UK visitors and 2017 rates averaged around 4.7 to the british pound.
 The rate is typically around 2.5TL to the pound.

 Exchange rates however, are almost always better in Kalkan, and a good strategy is to take enough local currency for your first day or so, and change the rest once you arrive.
 There are exchange facilities at Dalaman Airport, however, the exchange rate is often very poor compared to the local post offices and should probably be avoided.The best rates for currency exchanged in the UK are generally found by pre-ordering online and collecting from your UK departure airport, however the UK post office and others, such as Marks and Spencer, can offer attractive rates also.

 When the Post Office and the Banks are closed, you will be able to exchange cash at several shops in the Old Town which display their daily rates on a board outside.
 They tend to open very long hours, often until after midnight, 7 days a week during the holiday season (May to October) and offer competitive rates.

 Traveller's cheques are not widely accepted in Turkey.

 Normal opening hours 09:00 - 17:00 week days.

 Closed 1 hour for lunch from 12:00 or 12:30

 All banks named below are situated on the same main road which goes uphill from town above the two roundabouts;

 - Yapi Kredi